jace-ys/spautofy/README.md

 Heroku resources are provisioned via Terraform located in [deployment/terraform](https://github.com/jace-ys/spautofy/tree/master/deployment/terraform).

-[cron-job.org](https://cron-job.org/en) is used to ping the Spautofy server every 15 mins to keep the web process alive round the clock.
+[cron-job.org](https://cron-job.org/en) is used to ping the Spautofy server every day at midnight to wake the scheduler for executing cronjobs.